 What are the projections for global temperature change and sea level rise?

 Not everyone will be affected by climate change in the same way.
-Climate change will have different impacts depending on location, which will mean some people will be more severely impacted than others.
+Climate change will have different impacts depending on location, meaning that some people will be more severely affected than others.

-By 2100, global average temperatures are estimated to be between 1.1 and 5.4°C warmer than currently recorded.
+By 2100, it is estimated that global average temperatures will be between 1.1 and 5.4°C warmer than presently recorded.
 Sea level is also expected to rise further, between 30cm and 1 meter.
-Even a small increase in sea level could devastate low-lying island nations such as Kiribati.
+Even a small increase in sea level could have devastating impacts on low-lying island nations such as Kiribati.

 There is a range of potential consequences of climate change to be aware of: